MikeRogers0/MikeRogersIO/_posts/blog/2016-01-10-i18n-rails-internationalisation-i18n-cheatsheet.md

 ### Model names

 In the previous example I used the `%{model}` argument in the i18n.
-You can easily change the name of a model like so:
+You can easily change the name of a model in the locale file like this:

 ```
 en: